Quick Pay for Truckers and How to Improve Your Cash Flow

 What Is Quick Pay?

 Customers will typically pay the trucking company within one to three months after the load is delivered, but that is sometimes too long to wait.
 Many owner operators prefer advance payments or at least paid-on-deliveries.
 At the same time, they could treat the assignment of right of demand to third parties with some mistrust.
 In this case, factoring is not an option, since it implies that a factoring company would be involved.
 The best way out of the situation is quick pay trucking.
+For those seeking better payment terms and opportunities, exploring owner truck driver jobs page might be a good choice.

 Contents: